Visiting Lyon Solo: Guide, Strolls and Tips

 The Museum of Fine Arts: A cloister out of time

-Located on Place des Terreaux, this museum is one of the richest in France.
-But its true secret for the solitary visitor lies in its indoor garden.
+Located on Place des Terreaux, the fine arts museum is one of the richest in France.
+But its real secret for the solitary visitor lies in its indoor garden.

 The Museum of Contemporary Art (MAC) and the Park

-- The perfect combination: A visit to the museum followed by a long walk in the more "wild" part of the park (towards Île au Souvenir), where walkers are less common.
+- The perfect combination: A visit to the museum followed by a long walk in the more "wild" part of the Tête d'Or Park (towards the Island of Remembrance), where walkers become less frequent.

 Art House Cinemas: A One-on-One Film